larseggert/bcp45bis/draft-eggert-bcp45bis.md

-Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - complaints regarding any SAA decisions should be appealed to the IAB.
+Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - any SAA decision could be appealed to the IAB.
+The IAB shall then review the situation and attempt to resolve it in a manner of its own choosing.

 # IANA Considerations